 At the time of our building the Reference Architecture implementation, the Universal Broker did not integrate with VMware Workspace ONE Access, which is a critical component in the deployment.

 At the time of our building the Reference Architecture implementation, Universal Broker could not broker RDS-based applications and session-based desktops on Horizon on vSphere environments.
 As of 20 May 2021 this feature has been updated.

-Universal Broker does not allow for multi-pod session based desktop or application assignments on Horizon Cloud on Microsoft Azure environments.
+Universal Broker does not allow for multi-pod session based desktop or application assignments.
+Session and application assignments must be for single-pods only.

 Universal Broker does not currently allow for a single assignment that uses different infrastructure platforms.
 For example, you cannot have an assignment that draws resources from both vSphere and Microsoft Azure based resources.
 You can use Universal Broker for assignments that use the same infrastructure platform (vSphere with vSphere or Microsoft Azure with Microsoft Azure) in disparate clouds.
 However, end-users will be presented with all of their entitled assignments regardless of the underlying infrastructure platform.

 See the Horizon Service release notes for the latest updates to the restrictions expressed above.